crhall-writing/crhall-writing.github.io/_poems/gunner.md

 to me,
 you're not clever enough
-to do the most basic feats
+to do the most basic of feats
 the bare, *barest* of minimums